jabbott7335/ce-pe-bootcamp/docs/terraform/terraform-vsphere-lab.md

 vsphere_server="ocpgym-vc.techzone.ibm.local"
 ```

-Re run a plan and notice that terraform will pick up those variables.
+Re-run a plan and notice that terraform will pick up those variables.

 !!! note "`terraform.tfvars` file"
     Always treat your `terraform.tfvars` file as sensitive.
 Never commit it to git.

 Add some data sources: